 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of long-term residents which were prescribed antianxiety drugs.
-These medications are generally used to treat residents experiencing anxiety and depression.
+This is the percentage of residents who were prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents